 Goals for this period include the following.
-Document attainment of these goals in your daily journal.
+Document attainment of these goals.

-- 1. Get to know your cooperating teacher's: - Expectations for you - Expectations of the students - · Guidelines for classroom behavior - Grading system, attendance policies, etc. - Philosophy regarding pedagogy and teaching methods - Explore available resources at the school: - Technology, such as graphing calculators, computer labs, software available - Physical materials - Resource books - Department chair and other members of the department - 3.
-Get to know the school, its personnel, and its policies (professionalism): - Meet relevant school personnel (principal, assistant principal, secretary, department head) - School dress code - Policy for calling in sick - Familiarity with school policies and procedures (e.g., how to report an accident) - Daily schedule and calendar for the semester - Department chair and other members of the department. - 4.
+- 1. Get to know your cooperating teacher's: - Expectations for you - Expectations of the students - Guidelines for classroom behavior - · Grading system, attendance policies, etc. - Philosophy regarding pedagogy and teaching methods - 2.
+Explore available resources at the school: - Technology, such as graphing calculators, computer labs, software available - Physical materials - Resource books - Department chair and other members of the science department - Get to know the school, its personnel, and its policies (professionalism): - Meet relevant school personnel (principal, assistant principal, secretary, department head) - School dress code - Policy for calling in sick - Familiarity with school policies and procedures (e.g., how to report an accident) - Daily schedule and calendar for the semester - Department chair and other members of the department. - 4.
 Discuss the classes you will be covering with your cooperating teacher: - When you pick up each class? - What units you will be teaching for each? - What you are expected to do (such as grading, calling parents, etc.)? - What extracurricular activities and other out-of-class duties will you have? - What teacher manuals, resource books, and other materials are available?

 Complete the Intern Information Sheet (Form A) during the first week in the school.
-Return it to your university supervisor no later than Friday January 21, 2011 pm. \\ There will be a folder labeled with your name in your university supervisors mailbox for the intern information sheet.
+Return it to your university supervisor via Canvas no later than Friday January 16, 20155:00pm. \\